Pileup shuts down Texas road; icy weather in store for many

 More than 125,000 homes and businesses were without electricity Thursday morning, largely in Kentucky and West Virginia, according to the website poweroutage.us, which tracks utility reports.

-Meanwhile, officials in central Kentucky were urging people to stay home due to icy conditions from a winter storm that downed tree limbs and power lines.
+Meanwhile, officials in central Kentucky were urging people to stay home due to icy conditions.

 Kentucky Gov. Andy Beshear said state offices would be closed due to the weather.
+He declared a state of emergency, which he said would free up funding and help agencies coordinate as they respond to reports of slick roads and downed power lines.

 Crews were responding to numerous calls of downed icy tree limbs and power lines, Lexington police said in a tweet that urged people not to travel “unless absolutely necessary.”